martyfmelb/middleman-blog/README.md

 # middleman-blog
 Middleman-based blog with emphasis on architecture that works at scale
 ## Quick start
-You will need npm and Ruby globally.
+You will need npm and Ruby installed globally.
 ```
 npm install
 bundle install